root-project/web/install/index.md

 For example, to try out the latest ROOT release just run `docker run -it rootproject/root`.

-# Run on CERN lxplus
+# Run on CERN LXPLUS

 Users with a CERN computing account can simply connect to `lxplus.cern.ch` via SSH and start `root`: the latest stable version is installed as a normal system package.